The Fabulous Flatbread Pizza – Quick Lunch Idea

 - Preheat the oven to 175°C/350°F.

-- Thinly slice the beetroot, spring onions, radish and dice the tomatoes.
+- Thinly slice the beetroot, spring onions, radish and dice the tomatoes.1 beetroot, pre-cooked, 1 spring onions, 2 radishes, 1 small tomato

 - Layer everything else on top, starting with the beetroot.

-Just make sure the feta or nuts are the last thing you put on.
+- Just make sure the feta and sunflower seeds are the last thing you put on.2 oz low fat feta cheese, 1 tbsp sunflower seeds

-- Put the naan on a baking tray, then into the oven for about 9 minutes.
+- Put the flatbread on a baking tray, then into the oven for about 9 minutes.

-Add some chopped fresh basil leaves at the end.
+- Add some chopped fresh basil leaves at the end.1 handful basil, fresh

 For the dip:

-Slice the cucumber really thinly, chop the herbs and mix everything in a bowl together with the yogurt and season it with salt and pepper.
+- Slice the cucumber really thinly, chop the basil and mix everything in a bowl together with the yogurt and season it with salt and pepper.1 tbsp basil, fresh, 1 cup natural yogurt, ½ cucumber, Salt and pepper to taste

-- If you still have some dukkah laying around the kitchen, USE IT 😀
+- If you have some dukkah laying around the kitchen, USE IT 😀